nazariikolesnikov/nazariikolesnikov/README.md

 ### Distribution of Rehospitalization Rates by State (Top 12) (Cumulative Bar Chart)

-•&nbsp;&nbsp;&nbsp;The bar chart (horizontal) shows the number of establishments in the 12 states with the highest presence, broken down by quality categories: better than average; worse than average; and so on.
+•&nbsp;&nbsp;&nbsp;The bar chart (horizontal) shows the number of establishments in the 12 states with the highest presence, broken down by quality categories: better than average; worse than average; and so on.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-&nbsp;&nbsp;&nbsp;Results:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o&nbsp;&nbsp;&nbsp;
+The largest number of healthcare facilities providing data are located in the states of California (CA) and Florida (FL).
+This may indicate either a greater number of hospitals or more active participation in the reporting program.<br/>
 <img width="5647" height="3707" alt="Distribution of Rehospitalization Rates (Top-12 States)" src="https://github.com/nazariikolesnikov/complete-analysis-ipfqr-quality-measures-facility/blob/main/Distribution%20of%20Rehospitalization%20Rates%20(Top-12%20States).png" />